 Spring is mainly a modular framework and it has around 20 modules that can be used as per developers’ needs.
 Developers can choose whichever modules they need to use to build software applications.
 Each module has its own functions so all the modules may not be required for a developer to make an application

-There are 4 basic spring modules if we classify broadly
+There are 4 basic spring modules if we classify them broadly

 - Core Container